cheminfo/eln-docs/docs/90_for_developers/contributing/developmentSetup.md

 ## Other tools

 - Node.js: You should install the [Node.js JavaScript runtime](https://nodejs.org/en/).
-One the website you will find downloads for all major operating systems
+On the website you will find downloads for all major operating systems.
 - [yeoman generator](https://yeoman.io/): `npm install -g yo` to bootstrap new projects
 - [ncu](https://www.npmjs.com/package/npm-check-updates): `npm install -g npm-check-updates` to update dependencies.
 It is useful to regularly run `ncu -u` to keep the dependencies updated
 - [the cheminfo generator](https://github.com/cheminfo/generator-cheminfo) `npm i -g yo generator-cheminfo` as generator for the different cheminfo organizations

 ## Project structure

-In general we like to organize or projects in a directory structure as `~/git/organization/project`.
-This is, we would work on the documentation repository in `~/git/cheminfo/c6h6-documentation`.
+In general we like to organize our projects in a directory structure as `~/git/organization/project`.
+That is, we would work on the documentation repository in `~/git/cheminfo/c6h6-documentation`.
 We found that this makes it easier to collaborate.

 ### Creating a new project